 Key considerations when porting Android app to iOS

-If you are converting Android app to iOS, you need to address the following aspects:
+If you want to convert an are converting Android app to iOS, you need to address the following aspects:

 - Navigation on an Android phone is different from iOS.
 Android phones have 3 buttons, i.e., ‘Home’, ‘Back’, and ‘Multitasking’.
 However, iPhones have only one ‘Main’ button.